gbmhunter/blog/content/electronics/communication-protocols/lon-ansi709-2-communication-protocol/index.md

 A Echelon Neuron microprocessor is not to be confused with a Cavium Neuron, which is a processor designed for high-performance IEEE802 network search applications.
 Neuron microprocessors are commonly used as transceivers on the LON.
 A Neuron chip contains three 8-bit inline CPUs, on-board memory, 11 GPIOs and a LON hardware peripheral.

-{{< img src="ft-5000-smart-transceiver-cip-block-diagram.png" width="392px" caption="The block diagram for the FT5000 'Smart Transceiver' IC which can be used as part of a LON node."  >}}
+{{% figure src="ft-5000-smart-transceiver-cip-block-diagram.png" width="392px" caption="The block diagram for the FT5000 'Smart Transceiver' IC which can be used as part of a LON node."  %}}

 The transceivers usually run of a 5.0V power supply.